ankrutik/notes/literature/Reading Like A Writer.md

 	- Each paragraph an extended breath
 	- Inhale at the beginning, excel at the end
 - Read widely as opposed to formatting general rules
-- Very difficult, difficult to copy the paragraph style of another item
+- Very difficult to copy the paragraph style of another item
 - Everything done with an eye to its effect on the leader
 - Long paragraphs can be broken for visual help
 	- rather than for sense, meaning, all logical development.